everettvergara/Happy-Hearts-23/README.md

 # HappyHearts23

-Happy Heart's Day Animation in C++ / SDL for my fellow devs.
+Happy Heart's Day to my fellow devs.
+Written in C++ and SDL.
 Not the best animation and not very well optimized but this will do =)

 If you're only interested in the animation, just download the files under

 ```
-bin-win
+bin-win/*
 ```

 If you're interested in the heart equation: